-One’s innermost concept of self as male or female or both or neither.
+One’s innermost concept of self as man/boy or woman/girl, both, or neither.
 Gender is a spectrum.
 It is how individuals perceive themselves and what they call themselves.
 It is much like a person’s personality.
 One’s gender identity can be the same or different than the sex assigned, by the authorities, at birth.

 Gender or Gender Identity: When it stands alone as just “gender” it refers to how one feels internally about themselves, much like their personality.
 Gender is the range of characteristics pertaining to, and differentiating between masculinity and femininity, but not limited to just two.
 Gender is a social construct.
 Gender is not determined by the appearance of our external genitals, gonads, sex chromosomes, and sex hormones.

 Here are common Gender Identity terms in Alphabetical Order: